 and dispensed substitute.

-Though not effective for everyone,
+Though maybe not for everyone,

 many find that pharmacotherapy has the ability to stabilise their condition,

 allowing them to devote more time to managing or repairing their lives.

 Once stabilised, clients may find they wish to strive for a drug-free existence by slowly reducing their dosage – or else they may be satisfied with a maintenance program and stay stable.

 Pharmacotherapy has been found to reduce opiate-related harm to both the individual and society.
 Though other treatments exist (cognitive behavioural therapy(CBT), drug detoxification and (rehab) treatment centres etc., being on a pharmacotherapy program is at present our most effective answer to the problems associated with opioid dependence.